sharetribe/flex-docs/src/docs/howto-users-and-authentication/login-as-user/index.md

 ---
-title: Enable Login as user
+title: Login as user
-slug: enable-login-as-user
+slug: login-as-user
-updated: 2023-10-24
+updated: 2024-05-22
-category: how-to-users-and-authentication
+category: concepts-users-and-authentication
 ingress:
-  This article guides you how to take into use the Login as user feature that allows an operator to log into their marketplace as one of the marketplace users
+  This article provides guidance on how to use the "Login as User" feature.
+This functionality allows an operator to log into their marketplace as one of the marketplace users.
 published: true
 ---